 Political Campaign Strategy: Run a Campaign and Win

 At any level, campaign fundamentals can mean the difference between building a winning or losing political campaign strategy.
-A lot of this will seem like common sense (and it is), but bear with me, because a lot of this stuff often falls by the wayside as campaigns are being built.
-In essence, a strong political campaign strategy (meaning, the overall plan to achieve an electoral victory) should rest on a foundation of some very basic building blocks and principles that will help to carry you across the finish line.
+While much of this may seem like common sense (and it is), it's crucial to bear with me, as many of these essential aspects are often overlooked during campaign development.
+Essentially, a strong political campaign strategy (meaning, the overall plan to achieve an electoral victory) should rest on a foundation of some very basic building blocks and principles that will help carry you across the finish line.

 Don’t run unless you have a chance to win.
 Running repeatedly is not a sound strategy when it comes to building name recognition or creating a road map to victory.
 "Oh, that person has run for office and lost nine times—they definitely seem like the right choice to solve my community's problems," said no one, EVER.
-In fact, it’s often the case that the more times you run and lose, the less likely you are to win.
+In fact, the more times you run and lose, the less likely you are to win.
 Do the name recognition work in advance by building your credentials and credibility in your district.
-More to the point, don’t decide to run and then try to justify it, sit down and ask yourself, "Why do I want to run for office?"
-Take a hard look at what it takes to win (qualifications, political circumstances, fundraising metrics, etc.) and with all of that information in view, make an educated decision about whether there’s a real path to victory.
+Before deciding to run, ask yourself, "Why do I want to run for office?"
+Take a hard look at what it takes to win (qualifications, political circumstances, fundraising metrics, etc.) and make an educated decision about whether there’s a real path to victory.

 Know how many votes you need to win.
-Understanding that math and its impact on a particular race can mean the difference between running in the right race and running a race that you can’t win.
-Vote goals don’t need to be that complicated, but any political campaign worth its salt needs a vote goal.
-The simple act of creating a vote goal can save you a lot of time campaigning for a race that isn't the right fit.
-Your vote goal is a piece of information that should undergird almost everything in your campaign plan, and it’s a central piece of the puzzle when you’re formulating a strong political campaign strategy.
+Understanding the math and its impact on a particular race can mean the difference between running in the right race and wasting time on an unwinnable one.
+Vote goals don’t need to be overly complicated, but any political campaign worth its salt needs one.
+Creating a vote goal can save you a lot of time campaigning for a race that isn't the right fit.
+Your vote goal should undergird almost everything in your campaign plan, ensuring you spend your time, resources, and people power as effectively as possible.

 Create a contrast.
 Politics is a comparative game.
-Any political campaign strategy should be predicated on a clear contrast between the candidate and anyone else in the field (even if it’s super crowded and includes more candidates than the 2020 presidential primary).
-You need to create a reason for voters to choose you and that reason should be woven throughout your campaign activities.
+Any political campaign strategy should be predicated on a clear contrast between the candidate and anyone else in the field.
+You need to give voters a reason to choose you, and that reason should be woven throughout your campaign activities.
 If you don't offer voters a choice, they will assume all the candidates are the same and may not be motivated to cast a ballot.
 Give them the motivation to support you.

 Budget for a winning political campaign.
-I frequently bump into campaigns that are surprised by what things cost and how much money will likely need to be raised.
-Do your homework in advance so you’re not surprised, and make sure you have a viable plan to get to that number (or past it, if you’re really cooking with gas).
+Frequently, campaigns are surprised by the costs and the amount of money needed to run a successful campaign.
+Do your homework in advance to avoid surprises and make sure you have a viable plan to raise the necessary funds.
 Work with your team to get a real understanding of what a winning campaign will cost.
-Don’t just budget for any campaign; make sure you plan to have the money you need to win your campaign.
-That means looking at the costs of similar successful campaigns, as well as assessing the potential competition.
-At the end of the day, you should feel confident that your budget covers the cost of executing your political campaign strategy well and getting you across the finish line.
+Ensure your budget covers the expenses of executing your political campaign strategy effectively and getting you across the finish line.

 Listen more than you talk.
-It’s not about you, it’s about the voters.
-This is an essential campaign tip and one that’s difficult for candidates and political campaign managers to internalize.
-Political campaigns are a means to getting a message out, but they are not the message itself.
-Take the time to get to know the people you want to represent and what matters to them—you’re running to serve their interests and advocate for policies that will make their lives better, don't lose sight of that as you build your political campaign strategy.
+Remember, it’s not about you; it’s about the voters.
+Take the time to get to know the people you want to represent and what matters to them.
+You’re running to serve their interests and advocate for policies that will improve their lives—don't lose sight of that as you build your political campaign strategy.